codatio/codat-docs/docs/guides/invoice-finance/inv-fin-decision.md

 ### <input type="checkbox" unchecked/> Fetch unpaid invoices and associated data

-Once the app is notified by the webhook that invoice and customer syncs are complete, it fetches a filtered invoice list that we could potentially lend against.
+After the app is notified by the webhook that invoice and customer syncs are complete, it fetches a filtered invoice list that we could potentially lend against.

 In our demo, we focus on unpaid and partially paid invoices valued between 50 and 1000 USD, using the `query` parameter on our [List invoices](/accounting-api#/operations/list-invoices) endpoint: